MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/6-exercise-routing-traffic-through-nva.md

     echo $PUBLICIP
     ```

-1. Run the following command to save the public IP address of the *private* VM to a variable named *PRIVATEIP*.
+1. Run the following command to save the public IP address of the *private* virtual machine to a variable named `PRIVATEIP`.

     ```azurecli
     PRIVATEIP="$(az vm list-ip-addresses \